gwiesenekker/GWP/README.md

 NCALL=1000000 mean=190 nlarge=158 largest=4880
 NCALL=1000000 mean=191 nlarge=136 largest=5089
 ```
-So the intrinsic profile overhead is 190 ticks which is far from negligible when profiling small functions, so we have to correct for it.
-But as you can see from the results you cannot get it perfectly right as the mean is not constant and sometimes (100 times out of 1M samples) a very large value is returned.
+So the intrinsic profile overhead is 190 ticks on average which is far from negligible when profiling small functions, so we have to correct for it.
+But as you can see from the results you cannot get the correction perfectly right as the mean is not constant and sometimes (100 times out of 1M samples) a very large value is returned.
 I do not know why, it could be related to the performance counters on an AMD 1950X, it could be related to the Linux kernel or to the general problem of returning a meaningful high-resolution thread-specific timer on modern processors.
 Even if you execute the program on one CPU using taskset the results are not constant:
 ```
 $ taskset --cpu-list 0 a.out
 NCALL=1000000 mean=188 nlarge=121 largest=6893